Plutoberth/Spacebot/README.md

 #### If you want to contribute, feel free to open a pull request :D

+#### Please note that most of the code was written while I was still in middle school, so don't judge :D

 #### The default prefix is '?'

 ## Commands